AliHashish/Matrix_Flatten/README.md

 # Matrix_Flatten
-Flattens a 3D matrix into a 1D vector in a column major fashion
+Flattens a 3D matrix into a 1D vector in a column major fashion.